 - Parental Conferences

 Parental conferences are an extremely important and necessary aspect of education, especially in regards to the elementary school.
 Conferences develop good rapport with parents, keep lines of communications open, and help establish the school as an open, caring, and professional organization.
 Please remember that the purpose of the conference is to inform the parent of the student’s progress.
 It is inappropriate for the teacher to “diagnose” learning/behavior problems.
 All parents should be invited and encouraged to attend a conference after the first quarter of school.
 We will utilize this time for report card pickup.
 Parents of at-risk students will be invited to follow-up conferences throughout the year.
-Please make sure to make time for parents who request conferences.
+Please make sure to make time for parents who request conferences throughout the year.

 - Good News Calls

 Each teacher is asked to contact all parents of their students within the first month of school.
 This is a “Good News” call, welcoming their child to your class.
 This is good PR and paves the way if we have to make a “Bad News” call.
 Teachers should log these calls on the “Good News Phone Log” in google docs.
 Please complete this activity by the end of September.
 Please try to speak to a parent even if it means trying more than one time.
 Speaking to the parent directly instead of leaving a message on an answering machine goes a long way.

 It is every teacher’s responsibility to be aware of and provide appropriate student modifications and accommodations as specified by an IEP or 504 plan.
 These plans are legal documents and will be reviewed with you.
 Staff members should never indicate or suggest to a parent that their child needs or should be placed on an IEP or 504 plan.
 If a parent requests testing or a 504 plan for their child, please educate them about our MTSS process.
 This ensures that their child receives interventions throughout the process.